SoltauFintel/vertumnus/README.md

 ## Development

 Eclipse Kepler is used for programming.
 So the repository contains the Eclipse files.
-I use Windows 7 as operating system.
 Vertumnus-Maker depends on Vertumnus.

 Vertumnus needs webspace with FTP access.
-For unit testing you need the file C:\ftp.xml.
+For unit testing you need the file /ftp.xml.
 Content: <ftp p="..." u="..." s="..." path="..."/>

 p = FTP password